ajaygunalan/audio/README.md

 * sched_setscheduler: Operation not permitted: [1](https://forums.developer.nvidia.com/t/operation-not-permitted-by-using-sched-setscheduler/70114)
 * Home directory not accessible: Permission denied: (sudo su) But, other solutions?
 * `pulseaudio --start` to start pulseaudio.
 Ref [1](https://askubuntu.com/questions/15223/how-can-i-restart-pulseaudio-without-having-to-logout)

-## To send message to another ubuntu PC using ethernet crossover cable

-**Steps:**
-* Connect both the PC by ethernet crossover cable.
-* Go to wired network setting -> IPv4 ->  select Link-Local Only in both the PC.
-* Find your the local ip address by `hostname -I` , say for PC1: `169.254.21.232` and PC2: `169.254.31.155`
-* You can test the connection by `ping <ip-addrress-of-other-PC>`
-* On the receiving computer do `nc -l 3333`
-* On the sending computer do `nc <ip-addrress-of-receiving-PC> 3333`
-* Then just start typing and the text will show up on the other computer (after you press enter) until you hit ctlr+c.

-**Troubleshoots**
-* If you are able to ping.
-But, still not able to send and receive messages then your firewall might be blocking: [Do answer 2](https://superuser.com/questions/560969/ncat-only-works-in-certain-scenarios/561848)

 ## Beamform